nkhil/portfolio/content/blog/10-mutation-bugs/index.md

 description: "This is a second test"
 ---

 One of the main principles of [functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) is keeping your functions pure.
-This means given the same parameter, your function should return the same output.
+This means given the same input(s), your function should return the same output.

 Here's an example of a pure function: